gauthamchettiar/gauthamchettiar.github.io/content/posts/2022-11-24-so-who-cares/index.md

 These, I hope will help me get more posts posted consistently!

 Consistency...
-I have fallen in this trap before, that's when I spewed out a really sub-par post, "[Features that Define Python](/features-that-define-python)".
+I have fallen in this trap before, that's when I spewed out a really unoriginal post - [Features that Define Python](/ten-things-python).

 Not having something ready to post, made me write something which I didn't really believe in.